topheman/docker-experiments/README.md

   * exposes the port 3000
   * creates (if not exists) and bind the volumes
   * the container will be removed once you kill the process (`--rm`)
+* `docker rmi $(docker images -q --filter="dangling=true")`: remove dangling images (layers that have no more relationships to any tagged image.
+Tagged as <none>, they no longer serve a purpose and consume disk space)

 #### Kubernetes commands